hertie-data-science-lab/pragmata-workspace/scripts/eval/README.md

 ## Data sensitivity

-Exports carry `annotator_id` — a **pseudonymous, name-derived handle**, not a name or email (`data/README.md` labels the exports PII, "never commit").
-They ship as-is into a **private, IP-allowlisted** container; the roster (`configs/annotation/users.json`) is gitignored and the GPU box never needs it — eval consumes label columns, not identities.
+Exports carry `annotator_id` - a **pseudonymous, name-derived handle**, not a name or email (`data/README.md` labels the exports PII, "never commit").
+They ship as-is into a **private, IP-allowlisted** container; the roster (`configs/annotation/users.json`) is gitignored and the GPU box never needs it - eval consumes label columns, not identities.

-## GPU box = cattle, except checkpoints
+## GPU work is disposable, except checkpoints

-Any eval run is replayable from pinned inputs + pinned code, so the GPU box is disposable — **except trained checkpoints**, which are expensive to reproduce and must be `pull`ed off and pinned to a durable home before the box is torn down.
+Any eval run is replayable from pinned inputs + pinned code, so the GPU-based work is disposable - **except trained checkpoints**, which are expensive to reproduce and must be `pull`ed off and pinned to a durable home before the box is torn down.

-## Not here yet

-The **eval pipeline itself** (`pragmata eval train|predict|score`) is unbuilt — a separate effort in the pragmata repo.
-The **eval-run provenance bundle** and a `pragmata eval` wrapper (this dir) land once that CLI exists and emits artifacts with a stable schema to pin.
-This dir currently ships only the transport.